TimMangan/App-Info/docs/Windows/7-Zip/InstallConfigure.md

-# Installation and Configuration Notes
+# Installation and Configuration Notes for 7-zip
 By default the app will install into a `7-Zip` folder under the apprpriate Program Files folder.

 ## Exe based installer